stelios1361/Festival-Management-Backend/README.md

 This project was developed as part of the **Software Engineering course (321-4002)**.
 It focuses on building a **robust backend system** for managing music festivals, handling the entire lifecycle—from festival creation and performance submissions to final lineup announcements.

 ---
+##Overview
+This backend provides a comprehensive API for user, festival organizers, staff and artists.
+It supports all major operations required to run a music festival, including user authentication, role management, scheduling, budgeting, and many more.

 ## Key Features

 ### Festival Management

-* Complete festival lifecycle management with state transitions
+* Full festival lifecycle with state transitions
 * Budget tracking and venue layout planning
-* Vendor management system
+* Vendor management and staff assignment
 * Performance scheduling and lineup organization
-* Festival Staff assigment

 ### Performance Management

-* Artist/Band performance submissions
+* Artist/Band members performance submissions and approvals
-* Technical requirements handling
+* Technical requirements and merchandise management
-* Merchandise management
-* Band member coordination
+* Band member coordination and review system
-* Review and approval system

 ### User System